What are iron sights?

 3. Flip Up the Sights & Shoot

 Flip up the sights.
 Make sure the rear sight is set to its mid-point.
-Align the front post inside the center of the rear aperture.
+Aim the sights by aligning the front post inside the center of the rear aperture.
 Shoot a 5-shot group down range.
 Note: make sure to sight-in with the ammo that you intend to use the AR-15 for!

 4. Observe the POI